ADVANCED NUTRITION CALCULATOR

 Part 1: Your Results Summary

-At the top of this step, you'll find a clear summary card showing all your key numbers in one place: your BMR, TDEE, daily calorie target (TDCI), and your macro targets in grams — along with your fibre and water goals.
-This is your nutritional fingerprint.
+A clear summary card shows all your key numbers in one place: BMR, TDEE, TDCI, and your macro targets in grams — along with fibre and water goals.
 Two action buttons sit here:

-- Copy Results to ClipboardCopies all your results as formatted text so you can paste them into a notes app, message, spreadsheet, or share with a coach or training partner
+- Copy Results to ClipboardCopies all your results as formatted text so you can paste them into a notes app, message, or spreadsheet — or share with a coach or training partner.

-- Print / Save as PDFOn desktop and Android, this opens your browser's print dialogue — choose "Save as PDF" to save a clean copy of your results.
-On iPhone, the calculator detects iOS and shows you step-by-step instructions to save via the Share menu instead
+- Print / Save as PDFOn desktop and Android, opens your browser's print dialogue — choose "Save as PDF".
+On iPhone, the calculator shows step-by-step instructions to save via the Share menu instead.

 Part 2: Calorie Cycling

-Rather than eating the same number of calories every day, the calculator builds a smart calorie cycling strategy that matches your fuel intake to your actual energy demands:
+Rather than eating the same calories every day, the calculator builds a smart calorie cycling strategy that matches your fuel intake to your actual energy demands:

 Part 3: Your Personalised Meal Plan

-Below the cycling targets, you'll find a full daily meal plan structured around the number of meals you chose in Step 5.
-Each meal contains specific dish suggestions drawn from the cuisines and dietary preferences you selected, with the calorie and macro breakdown for each.
+A full daily meal plan structured around the number of meals you chose in Step 5, with dish suggestions drawn from your selected cuisines and dietary preferences.
 Not happy with the suggestions?
-Hit 🔄 Regenerate Meals to instantly generate a fresh set of meal ideas from the same database.
+Hit 🔄 Regenerate Meals to instantly get a fresh set.

 Navigating between steps

 Once you've completed a step, it appears in the progress bar at the top in red — and becomes clickable.
-You can jump back to any completed step at any time to tweak a number (your activity level, your goal, your macro split) and the plan will update accordingly.
+Jump back to any completed step at any time to tweak a number.
 You never have to start from scratch.

 TIPS FOR GETTING THE BEST RESULTS